zshicode/DL-Food-Taste-QSAR/README.md

 For comparison, this repo also implements SVM and LightGBM for this task, see `baseline.py`.

+The script `qsar.py` outputs the taste prediction and fragrance prediction of the compound molecules and foods.

 ## Options

 We adopt an argument parser by package  `argparse` in Python, and the options for running code are defined as follow: